-Children in primary and post-primary schools throughout Ireland are exploring the issues surrounding Fairtrade and child labour in a special development education project co-ordinated by Poetry Ireland Writers in Schools.
-The project is being co-funded by Irish Aid, Trócaire and Poetry Ireland.
+This year students in 20 post-primary schools throughout Ireland are exploring global issues in a special development education project co-ordinated by Poetry Ireland Writers in Schools and funded by Irish Aid’s WorldWise Global Schools.